jambonz/next-static-site/markdown/docs/jobs/lead-dev.md

 # Lead Open Source Developer

 [jambonz](https://jambonz.org) and [drachtio](https://drachtio.org) are open source projects that are widely used as the underlying voice platform by some of the largest CX/AI technology companies.
-Our growth and success has created a need to expand and we are looking for a highly experienced and highly VoIP lead developer to join our team.
+Our growth and success has created a need to expand and we are looking for a highly experienced and highly motivate VoIP lead developer to join our team.

 This is a unique opportunity to join an early-stage open source company, work closely with the founding team, and take over increasing responsibility for the future direction of the software while building a sustainable career in the open source RTC community.